TahminaMispa/KiddoHandwriting/segmented_known_shape/readme.md

 ### This file contains 100 known shapes

 1. 'Segmented_known_shape_coordinate' file contains segmented coordinate for each 100 shape.
-For example there is two part for writing 'A', so the coordinates has two distinct path
+For example there are two part for writing 'A'.
+For that, the coordinates has two distinct path

 2. 'known_shape_ploting_image' file contains those 100 pyplot image